-At the parent company level, AboitizPower has a total of 610 employees as of February 28, 2025.
-These include executives, managers, supervisory, and rank-and-file staff employees.
-There is no existing Collective Bargaining Agreement (CBA) covering AboitizPower employees.
+At the parent company level, AboitizPower had a total of 610 employees as of February 28, 2025.
+This figure includes executives, managers, supervisory, and rank-and-file staff employees.
+There is no Collective Bargaining Agreement (CBA) covering AboitizPower employees.

 The following table provides a breakdown of total employee headcount on a per business group basis, according to employees' function, as of February 28, 2025: